ethereum/go-ethereum/docs/_rpc/ns-personal.md

 ### personal_openWallet

-Initiates a hardware wallet opening procedure, establishing a USB connection and attempting to authenticate via the provided passphrase.
+Initiates a hardware wallet opening procedure by establishing a USB connection and then attempting to authenticate via the provided passphrase.
 Note, the method may return an extra challenge requiring a second open (e.g. the Trezor PIN matrix challenge).